Athersys Poised For Lucrative Stem Cell Stroke Partnership This Year

 Enrollment of Japan Stroke Trial Finally Discussed

-Over the last 6 months, there has been concern, and some level of mystery, surrounding the lack of information related to the patient enrollment in the Japan stroke trial.
+Over the last 6 months, there has been concern and some level of mystery, surrounding the lack of information related to the patient enrollment in the Japan stroke trial.
 As of this writing, the trial status at clinicaltrials.gov continues to state that, "This study is not yet open for participant recruitment," even as partner Healios had indicated that the PMDA-approved clinical trial had commenced in late 2016:

 With the release of first quarterly results, the mystery surrounding the apparent delay of patient recruitment was partially explained to shareholders.
 On February 6, 2017, at the facility where the therapy for the Japan stroke trial is being manufactured by subcontractor Lonza Ltd., the FDA completed an inspection and found several violations unrelated to the manufacture of the Athersys cell therapy, some of which are still unresolved, as per this Warning Letter recently issued on 4/21/17 by the FDA.